AHEAD-Ansible/ansible-nautobot-network-path-troubleshooting/administrators.md

    - Normalizes the inputs (`_to_address_string()`), logs startup metadata and unexpected kwargs, and instantiates `NetworkPathSettings` from `config.py` (capturing the gateway custom field key, API credentials, etc.).
+   - Accepts either IPv4 literals or hostnames for source/destination, resolving hostnames via the Nautobot system resolver (IPv4 only) and preserving the original input alongside the resolved address in the job results.
    - Creates the shared data source (`NautobotORMDataSource`) and the pipeline steps (`InputValidationStep`, `GatewayDiscoveryStep`, `NextHopDiscoveryStep`, `PathTracingStep`).